Jammy2211/PyAutoGalaxy/docs/overview/overview_3_modeling.rst

 Modeling
 ========

-We can use a ``Plane`` to fit data of a galaxy and quantify its goodness-of-fit via a *log_likelihood*.
+We can use a galaxies to fit data of a galaxy and quantify its goodness-of-fit via a *log_likelihood*.

-Of course, when observe an image of a galaxy, we have no idea what combination of ``LightProfile``'s will produce a model-image that looks like the galaxy we observed:
+Of course, when we observe an image of a galaxy, we have no idea what combination of galaxies and light profiles will produce a model-image that looks like the galaxy we observed:

 .. image:: https://raw.githubusercontent.com/Jammy2211/PyAutoGalaxy/main/docs/overview/images/fitting/image.png
   :width: 400
   :alt: Alternative text

-The task of finding these ``LightProfiles``'is called *modeling*.
+The task of finding these galaxies and light profiles is called *modeling*.

 PyAutoFit
 ---------